 You might say these shows get a lot of public support.
 Public Broadcasting Service (PBS) is a non-profit organization that provides educational and public interest programming to more than 350 member public TV stations in the US.
 In addition to such programs as NOVA, This Old House, and Downton Abbey, it provides related services such as distribution, fundraising support, and technology development.
 PBS gets its revenue from underwriting, membership dues, federal funding (including grants from the not-for-profit Corporation for Public Broadcasting), royalties, license fees, and product sales.
 The organization was founded in 1969 to provide cultural and educational programming.

-PBS reaches about 120 million people through television and nearly 28 million people online each month.
+PBS reaches almost 200 million people through television and nearly 28 million people online each month.

 PBS operates through more than 350 member public TV stations across the US.